sympy/sympy/sympy/integrals/rubi/parsetools/rubi_parsing_guide.md

 * Download test files from official rubi [website](http://www.apmaths.uwo.ca/~arich/IntegrationProblems/MathematicaSyntaxFiles/MathematicaSyntaxFiles.html) in mathematica format.

-* Open a mathematica notebook and run the following mathematica code.(Here, we are assuming the name of downloaded test file to be testMath.m.
+* Open a mathematica notebook and run the following mathematica code.(Here, we are assuming the name of downloaded test file to be `testMath.m`.
 This needs to be changed as per the situation.)

 ```Mathematica
 stream = OpenWrite["test_1.m"];